Suboxone

 Buprenorphine (Belbuca, Probuphine, Buprenex) is used to treat Opioid Use Disorder (OUD), as well as acute and chronic pain.
 It is known to be the first drug to treat OUD.

 Naloxone (Narcan) is an FDA-approved medication created to reverse the effect of an opioid overdose.
 It can easily be administered via a prefilled syringe or nasal spray.
-As a result, everyday citizens are able to carry and administer naloxone to individuals suspected of overdosing on opioids.
+As a result, everyday citizens can carry and administer naloxone to individuals suspected of overdosing on opioids.

 Back to top